 Alternate Career Options

 Similar career options in this field include:

 Although responsibilities can vary according to the institution and position, librarians are usually responsible for assisting patrons with information retrieval and research for personal enjoyment or professional purposes.
 Additional duties may include choosing new audio and visual materials, books or computer equipment; planning programs; preparing budgets; and supervising staff members.
 A Master of Library Science is usually required to enter the field, and prerequisites include a bachelor's degree.
-According to the BLS, librarians across the country should expect a 2%, or slower-than-average, increase in jobs between 2014 and 2024.
-The BLS also reported a median annual salary of $56,880 for librarians who were employed in May 2015.
+According to the BLS, librarians across the country should expect a 9%, or average, increase in jobs between 2016 and 2026.
+The BLS also reported a median annual salary of $58,520 for librarians who were employed in May 2017.

 Teacher assistants support the work of certified teachers by providing students with academic help and classroom supervision as needed.
 Their duties can include calculating and recording grades, taking attendance and watching over students during field trips, lunch and recess.
 While a high school diploma is the minimum educational requirement for obtaining a position, some schools prefer candidates with an associate degree or the equivalent.
-Between 2014 and 2024, the BLS has projected a 6%, or about as-fast-as-average, increase in job opportunities for teacher assistants, who earned a median yearly salary of $24,900 in May 2015.
+Between 2016 and 2026, the BLS has projected an 8%, or about as-fast-as-average, increase in job opportunities for teacher assistants, who earned a median yearly salary of $26,260 in May 2017.